Buckeye blitz: No. 10 Ohio State blows out No. 4 Michigan | New Country 923

-The Wolverines were two victories away from their first conference championship since 2004 and a trip to the College Football Playoff, facing an Ohio State team that has looked discombobulated on defense and one-dimensional on offense much of the season.
-Looking to snap a six-game losing streak against the Buckeyes (11-1, 8-1, No. 10 CFP) and get coach Jim Harbaugh his first victory in four tries in the rivalry known simply as The Game, the Wolverines (10-2, 8-1, No. 4 CFP) wilted.
+“I think we definitely showed the country the Ohio State Buckeyes are still here,” offensive tackle Isaiah Prince said.

-In the 115th meeting between two of college football’s most storied rivals, Ohio State scored more points than it ever had against Michigan — more points than any team has ever scored in regulation against Michigan.
-The previous high was 58 by Cornell in 1891.
+The Wolverines were two victories away from their first conference championship since 2004 and a trip to the College Football Playoff, facing an underdog Ohio State team that has looked discombobulated on defense and one-dimensional on offense for much of the season.
+Looking to snap a six-game losing streak against the Buckeyes (11-1, 8-1, No. 10 CFP) and get coach Jim Harbaugh his first victory in the rivalry known simply as The Game, the Wolverines (10-2, 8-1, No. 4 CFP) wilted.

-And now, despite all the dysfunction at Ohio State this season — both on and off the field — the Buckeyes will face No. 20 Northwestern next week in Indianapolis with a chance to repeat as Big Ten champs and maybe even squeeze into the playoff.
+“Motivated to come back and make darn sure it doesn’t happen again,” Harbaugh said.
+“Win our next game, that’s our motivation now.”

-Maybe most satisfying of all, Ohio State made it 14 victories in the last 15 meetings against the team it loves to beat the most.
+In the 115th meeting between two of college football’s most storied programs, Ohio State scored more points than it ever had against Michigan — more points than any team has ever scored in regulation against Michigan.

-The 22nd top-10 matchup in the rivalry produced a wild first half that went nothing like what was expected.
+And now, despite all the dysfunction at Ohio State this season — both on and off the field — the Buckeyes will face No. 20 Northwestern next week in Indianapolis with a chance to repeat as Big Ten champs and maybe even make the playoff.

-Haskins and the Buckeyes carved up the top-ranked defense in the country.
-The Buckeyes had the horseshoe rocking when Haskin found Johnnie Dixon wide open for a 31-yard score to go up 21-6 with 3:18 left.
+Maybe most satisfying of all, Ohio State has won 14 of the last 15 meetings against the team it loves to beat the most.

-Shea Patterson and Michigan responded with their best drive of the first half and Nico Collins came down with a 23-yard touchdown pass with 47 seconds left.
-Six seconds and an Ohio State muffed kickoff later, Patterson flipped to Chris Evans for a 9-yard touchdown.
-Michigan failed on the 2-point try, but the Wolverines were back in it at 21-19 with 41 seconds left.
+“This is not an ordinary game,” Buckeyes defensive tackle Dre’Mont Jones said.
+“This is a game that’s got years and miles behind.”

-That was more than enough time for a penalty-aided drive by Ohio State that ended in a short field goal as time expired.
+Haskins and the Buckeyes carved up the top-ranked defense in the country for 567 yards.
+The Buckeyes had the horseshoe rocking when Haskin found Johnnie Dixon wide open for a 31-yard score to go up 21-6 with 3:18 left in the first half.

 Haskins finished with 318 yards and set the Big Ten season record for TD passes with 41.